Nottinghster/tibia-querymanager/README.md

 # Tibia 7.7 Query Manager
-This is a simple query manager designed to support [Tibia Game Server](https://github.com/fusion32/tibia-game), [Tibia Login Server](https://github.com/fusion32/tibia-login), and [Tibia Web Server](https://github.com/fusion32/tibia-web).
-It uses the SQLite3 3.50.2 amalgamation for a database backend so we can completely avoid having to spin up yet another service for a separate database system, effectively turning the query manager into the database itself.
-This design choice was made with a single game server in mind.
-The networking protocol is NOT encrypted at all and won't accept remote connections.
-For a fully multi-world distributed infrastructure, a distributed database system like PostgreSQL and MySQL/MariaDB should be considered.
+This is a query manager designed to support [Tibia Game Server](https://github.com/fusion32/tibia-game), [Tibia Login Server](https://github.com/fusion32/tibia-login), and [Tibia Web Server](https://github.com/fusion32/tibia-web).
+It should be able to support any database system, but only SQLite and PostgreSQL are currently implemented.
+For SQLite, it uses the SQLite3 3.50.2 amalgamation, which avoids external dependencies and effectivelly turns the query manager into the database itself.
+For PostgreSQL, you'll need to link against *libpq*, but the query manager turns into a relay to the actual database.
+The communication protocol is NOT encrypted at all and it's configured to listen to local connections only.
+If you need a distributed infrastructure, use PostgreSQL!

 ## Compiling
-Even though there are no Linux specific features being used, it will currently only compile on Linux.
-It should be simple enough to support compiling on Windows but I don't think it would add any value, considering the game server needs to run on Linux and they need to be both on the same machine.
-The makefile is very simple and there are **ZERO** dependencies required.
-You can add the `-j N` switch to make it compile across N processes.
+Currently only Linux is supported.
+It shouldn't be too difficult to support Windows but I don't think it would add any value, considering the game server is somewhat bound to Linux, and that both need to run on the same machine.
+The only dependency is *libpq* when using PostgreSQL.
+The makefile is very simple but there are a few parameters that can be modified to customize compilation:
+- *DEBUG* can be set to a non-zero value to build in debug mode.
+Defaults to zero.
+- *DATABASE* can be set to either *sqlite* or *postgres* to modify the database system.
+Defaults to *sqlite*.

+Compiling different translation units with different compilation parameters may cause things to blow up so it is recommended to always do a full rebuild.
+This can be achieved by running `make clean` before compiling or specifying the `-B` option to *make*.
+Here is a list of recommended commands:
 ```
+make -B DEBUG=0 DATABASE=sqlite        # build in release mode with SQLite
+make -B DEBUG=1 DATABASE=sqlite        # build in debug mode with SQLite
-make                # build in release mode
+make -B DEBUG=0 DATABASE=postgres      # build in release mode with PostgreSQL
-make DEBUG=1        # build in debug mode
+make -B DEBUG=1 DATABASE=postgres      # build in debug mode with PostgreSQL
 make clean                             # remove `build` directory
 ```

+## Running (SQLite)
+The query manager becomes the database, automatically initializing and maintaining the schema, based on the files in `sqlite/` (see `sqlite/README.txt`).
+The default schema file won't automatically insert any initial data (see `sqlite/init.sql`), although you could put some insertions at the end to avoid having to manually run something like `sqlite/init.sql`.
+There are a few configuration options, and in particular `SQLite.*` options that could be adjusted in `config.cfg` but the defaults should work for most use cases.

+## Running (PostgreSQL)
+The query manager becomes a relay to the actual database.
+And with PostgreSQL being a distributed database system, it makes no sense to have individual clients managing the schema, since there could be multiple, each with their own assumptions.
+For that reason there is a `SchemaInfo` table with a `VERSION` row that will be queried at startup and compared against `POSTGRESQL_SCHEMA_VERSION`, defined in `src/database_postgres.cc`, to make sure there is an agreement on the schema version.
+It is hardcoded because schema changes will usually result in query changes.

+Aside from having to properly setup and startup a PostgreSQL server (see `postgres/README.txt`), there are quite a few specific extra options (`PostgreSQL.*`) that should be properly configured to be able to reach the database.

 ## Running
-The query manager will automatically manage the database schema based on files in `sql/` (see `sql/README.txt`), but won't automatically insert any initial data (see `sql/init.sql`).
-It does have a few configuration options that are loaded from `config.cfg` but the defaults should work for most use cases.

-It is recommended that the query manager is setup as a service.
+For testing purposes you could simply compile and launch the application from the shell, but if you plan to run the game server on a dedicated machine, it is recommended that it is setup as a service.
 There is a *systemd* configuration file (`tibia-querymanager.service`) in the repository that may be used for that purpose.
 The process is very similar to the one described in the [Game Server](https://github.com/fusion32/tibia-game) so I won't repeat myself here.

+## Text Encoding
+The original game client and server uses LATIN1 text encoding, which can be a problem if we're assuming strings are UTF8 encoded.
+For that reason, `TReadBuffer::ReadString` will automatically convert from LATIN1 to UTF8, and `TWriteBuffer::WriteString` will automatically convert from UTF8 to LATIN1, to ensure that LATIN1 is still used as the text encoding of the underlying protocol.
+This behaviour can be disabled with the `-DCLIENT_ENCODING_UTF8=1` compilation flag but unless you move this encoding bridge to the server-client boundary, you'll have problems.
+And it's not such a simple task either.
+Upgrading the game server to UTF8 would require updating game files, changing the script parser, and would ultimately make it incompatible with the leaked game files.